 It provides a conceptual understanding of all events preventing the need for direction less rotting and straining of the memory.

-Systematic categorization of issues – syllabus wise – makes it easier for students to understand the nature of news and its relevancy in UPSC syllabus.
+Systematic categorization of current affairs for UPSC – syllabus wise – makes it easier for students to understand the nature of current affairs and its relevancy in UPSC syllabus.

 Focus helps its readers develop an impartial orientation towards facts and events with an immaculate approach.

-Key words mentioned and mind map approach followed to design topics allow readers to revise issues in short span of time.
+Key words mentioned and mind map approach followed to design topics allow readers to revise monthly current affairs in short span of time.

 Newspapers like The Hindu,